 To execute this, start by gripping the joystick in between your middle and ring finger, like a wine glass.

-You can then use your middle and index fingers, as well as your thumb, to move the joystick.
+You can then use your middle and index fingers and your thumb to move the joystick.

 Remember to try and keep your hand planted to the stick.
 Most of the movement will be with your fingers and thumb.

 Also known as the classic full hand grip.
-This grip is mostly used with straight joysticks, similar to the ones in the arcade, and is also being used today for ball joysticks.
+This grip is mostly used with straight joysticks, similar to those in the arcade, and is also used today for ball joysticks.

 The main advantage of this grip is it allows you to have better control of the joystick, albeit for sacrificing comfort.